 Indexing and abstracts for journals, books, research reports, library school dissertations, pamphlets and conference proceedings.
 Subjects covered include librarianship, classification, cataloging, bibliometrics, information management, online information retrieval, and more.

-Please be sure to search Google Scholar starting from a Queen's Library link so you are asked to log in with your Queen's NetID.
+Be sure to search Google Scholar starting from a Queen's Library link so you are asked to log in with your Queen's NetID.
 This will ensure you have access to the Queen's content we have licensed / purchased for you.

 A "discovery tool".
 Most academic libraries now host this type of search tool that searches most of the items a library has access to -- right to the article level.
 Books, ebooks, articles, DVDs, online video, kits, and more.
-Summon result lists can be narrowed by using the filters offered on the left sidebar.
+Omni result lists can be narrowed by using the filters on the left sidebar.

 Ulrich's Serials Directory contains listings of currently published, as well as discontinued, serial publications.
 Includes magazines, journals, newsletters, newspapers, conference proceedings, and electronic publications.
 Also contains complete names and addresses of journal publishers.
 Search here to find out where a journal is indexed, and to learn more about the history of the title.